The Holocaust was the

 special apparatus especially designed for mass murder.
 Giant death machines.

-by gas and body disposal through cremation were conducted systematically by the
+murder by gas and body disposal through cremation were conducted systematically.

 Victims were deported to these centers from Western Europe and from the ghettos